 Recognized as a Best Value Law School, College of Law Receives A- Grade

-The University of Cincinnati College of Law stands out as a consistent leader providing quality affordable legal education.
-Cincinnati Law has earned A- level recognition as a “Best Value Law School” by National Jurist magazine for the fourth consecutive year and preLaw magazine for the third consecutive year.
-This is the second highest Best Value ranking by the magazines.
+Cincinnati, OH—The University of Cincinnati College of Law stands out as a consistent leader providing quality affordable legal education.
+Cincinnati Law has earned an A- level recognition and listing as a “Best Value Law School” by National Jurist magazine for the fourth consecutive year and preLaw magazine for the third consecutive year.

 Ranked #60 by U.S. News & World Report—positioning it among the top 50 public law schools in the nation—Cincinnati Law’s “Best Value” accomplishment is indicative of the exciting changes happening at the law school.
 Notably, this fall first year enrollment saw a 26% increase over 2015, which had a 38% increase in enrollment.
 The college’s Ohio Innocence Project/Lois and Richard Rosenthal Institute for Justice recently received a $15 million gift from benefactor Richard Rosenthal, the largest for the college and any innocence program in the country, which will provide for the program in perpetuity.
 And the University of Cincinnati Board of Trustees approved monies to fund a concept design for a new building, development of a probable cost for new construction and a relocation study while construction is underway.